drimal/llm_eval_physics/README.md

+# LLM EVALUATION ON PHYSICS
 In this repo, we are evaluating different Large Language Models on  various physics problem sets.
-The goal is to see how well each LLM can different types of physics problems
+The goal is to see how well each LLM can solve various physics problems